 BIG savings on heating and cooling costs.

 OK, let’s break down this wind chill effect into dollars and sense.
 A ceiling fan can make a room feel six to eight degrees cooler than the actual ambient temperature (so an 80° room feels like 72°.)
 Now your air conditioner doesn't have to work as hard.
 Nice!
 What about winter?
 Don’t make the mistake of turning off your fan.
 Instead, run it clockwise to push warm air down and gently recirculate it without creating a cooling effect.
 Congrats—you just saved up to 47% on cooling costs and up to 15% on heating costs.
 (Of course, your savings will depend on local climate conditions and energy rates.
 But still—not too shabby, right?)

 You’re ON it.

-If you can drill a few holes, install some screws, connect wires and lift 35 pounds or less, you can install a ceiling fan—all by yourself.
+If you can drill a few holes, install some screws, connect wires and lift at least 35 pounds, you can install a ceiling fan—all by yourself.
 (So if you’re looking to rack up points for an “all day” project, you’ll have to find something else to do.)

 High maintenance?
 Relationships, maybe.
 Ceiling fans, nope.

 We get it—you’re afraid a ceiling fan means you’ll spend the rest of your days dusting (or never crossing it off your to-do list, anyway).
 Not to worry.
 Dust-resistant technology has made ceiling fan maintenance practically a thing of the past.